• 25 Mar, 2026

 Caption: The gradual descent toward the Ross Ice Shelf where hidden crevasses replace open plateau.

-After crossing the high interior plateau, the terrain began to change almost invisibly.
+After crossing the high interior plateau the terrain began to change slowly.
 The slope tilted downward toward the Ross Ice Shelf.
-The sledges pulled slightly easier, but new risks replaced the exhaustion of climbing.

 Crevasses became more frequent.